ShizukaDonaghue/happy-beans/TESTING.md

 </details>

-Note: `# noqa` was added to Django generated codes under "AUTH_PASSWORD_VALIDATORS" and also to Cloudinary storage under "STATICFILES_STORAGE" for "line too long" errors to be ignored as these could not be shortened without breaking the codes.
+Note: `# noqa` was added to Django generated codes under `AUTH_PASSWORD_VALIDATORS` and also to Cloudinary storage under `STATICFILES_STORAGE` for "line too long" errors to be ignored as these could not be shortened without breaking the codes.

 <details>
   <summary>urls.py - No issues or errors</summary>